awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 **All keyring-producing operations MUST NOT...**

-1. Modify any customer-provided client config
+1. Modify any customer-provided client configuration
-2. Modify the user agent string if the customer has already provided one
+2. Modify a customer-provided user agent string
+   1. When a keyring-producing operation initializes an AWS SDK client, if customer overrides are not provided, the keyring-producing operation MAY append content to note the ESDK language and version to the user agent string as part of the AWS SDK client initialization process
 3. Modify any AWS SDK client(s) initialized directly by the customer

 ### Derived Keyrings